-Ukrainian blogger and RFE/RL contributor Oleh Halaziuk has been held by Russia-backed separatists in Donetsk since August 2017, in connection with his reporting on the effects of the conflict on daily life in the region.
+Ukrainian blogger and RFE/RL contributor Oleh Halaziuk was held by Russia-backed separatists in Donetsk from August 2017 through December 2019, in connection with his reporting on the effects of the conflict on daily life in the region.

 On December 27, 2017, a Ukrainian hostage released in a prisoner exchange was able to pass a message from Halaziuk to an RFE/RL editor, confirming that he was being held by the so-called Donetsk People’s Republic (DNR).